 Sometimes we receive calls from tenants when they have been notified that landlords are considering selling their properties.
-Although for landlords it is much easier for them to sell to existing tenants rather than the open market – this leads to tenants being offered the first refusal.
+For landlords, it is much easier for them to sell to their existing tenants rather than the open market.

 There is a variety of reasons as to why a landlord might choose to sell their property to you rather than an estate agent.

 1) They avoid paying commission with estate agents.

 2) It avoids ‘loss of rent’ due to not having tenants in the residence until the sale goes through.

 3) No refurb costs: If a tenant moves out then the property will have to be prepared for sale.
 With potential expenses needed to redecoration e.g. new flooring.